Shamslux/DataEngineering/DIO_Github_Certification/DIO Github Certification.md

 /tasklist | Inserts a task list.
 This slash command only works in an issue description.
 /template | Shows all templates in the repository.
 You choose the template to insert.
 This slash command works for issue templates and a pull request template.

+# GitHub Accounts and Plans

+In this section, we'll delve into GitHub account types and plans, highlighting the distinctions between them.

+## GitHub Account Types

+GitHub offers three primary types of accounts:

+1. **Personal**: Every individual who uses GitHub.com has a personal account, also known as a user account.
+This account serves as their identity on the platform and includes a username and profile.

+2. **Organization**: Organization accounts are shared accounts where multiple individuals can collaborate across various projects simultaneously.
+Unlike personal accounts, permissions within organization accounts follow a tiered approach.

+3. **Enterprise**: Enterprise accounts on GitHub.com enable administrators to centrally manage policies and billing for multiple organizations.
+These accounts facilitate inner sourcing between organizations within an enterprise.

+Now, let's explore each account type in detail.

+## Personal Accounts

+Personal accounts are individual accounts used by users on GitHub.com.
+These accounts own resources such as repositories, packages, and projects.
+Personal accounts can be either GitHub Free or GitHub Pro.

+- **GitHub Free**: Offers unlimited public and private repositories and unlimited collaborators, albeit with some limitations on feature sets for private repositories.

+- **GitHub Pro**: Similar to GitHub Free but with enhanced features such as GitHub Support via email and increased GitHub Actions minutes.

+## Organization Accounts

+Organization accounts are shared accounts used by teams to collaborate across projects.
+Permissions within organization accounts are managed through team access controls, and each person signs in with their personal account.
+Organization accounts can own repositories, packages, and projects.

+## Enterprise Accounts

+Enterprise accounts allow administrators to manage policies and billing for multiple organizations centrally.
+These accounts promote collaboration between organizations within an enterprise and offer additional security and compliance controls.

+## GitHub Plans

+GitHub offers several plans to improve software management processes and team collaboration:

+1. **GitHub Free**: Provides basic features for individuals and organizations, including unlimited public and private repositories.

+2. **GitHub Pro**: Offers advanced tools and insights for individual developers, including GitHub Support via email and additional GitHub Actions minutes.

+3. **GitHub Team**: Similar to GitHub Pro but tailored for organizations, providing increased GitHub Actions minutes and extra GitHub Packages storage.

+4. **GitHub Enterprise**: Offers a greater level of support and additional security, compliance, and deployment controls for organizations.

+Within GitHub Enterprise, there are two options:

+- **GitHub Enterprise Server**: A self-hosted solution that allows organizations full control over their infrastructure.

+- **GitHub Enterprise Cloud**: A cloud-based solution with increased GitHub Actions minutes and GitHub Packages storage, along with a service level agreement for monthly uptime.

+Each plan offers a unique set of features and benefits tailored to different user needs and organizational requirements.

+# GitHub Mobile and GitHub Desktop

+In addition to the website github.com, there are other ways to access your GitHub account.
+With GitHub Mobile and GitHub Desktop, you can have an easy-to-use experience from anywhere.

+Let's take a quick look at GitHub Desktop and GitHub Mobile, and what they offer.

+## GitHub Mobile

+GitHub Mobile allows you to perform important tasks on GitHub quickly and from anywhere.
+It's a secure way to access your GitHub data through an official and trusted app.

+With GitHub Mobile, you can:

+- Manage notifications from github.com.
+- Read, review, and collaborate on issues and pull requests.
+- Edit files in pull requests.
+- Search, browse, and interact with users, repositories, and organizations.
+- Receive notifications when your username is mentioned.
+- Schedule notifications for specific times.
+- Secure your account with two-factor authentication.
+- Check login attempts from unrecognized devices.

+## GitHub Desktop

+GitHub Desktop is a tool that makes managing your projects on GitHub directly from your computer easier.
+With GitHub Desktop, you can:

+- Perform basic operations such as cloning, committing, and pushing changes.
+- View and switch between branches easily.
+- Collaborate with others on shared projects.